dedsecwrench/Backend_Notes/notes.md

-    command to install nodemon => npm install nodemon Note=> in package.json => script section => add command -> "start": "nodemon yourServerFileName" what nodemon do is -> earlier when we were using node istead of nodemon we have to restart the server to apply the changes we made but in the case of nodemon we dont have to start the server again and again to apply the changes, whenever you make changes and save the file, after saving it'll automatically updates data on page, no need to restart the server.
+    command to install nodemon => npm install nodemon Note=> in package.json => script section => add command -> "start": "nodemon yourServerFileName"

+    what nodemon do is ->
+    earlier when we were using node istead of nodemon we have to restart the server to apply the changes we made. but in the case of nodemon we dont have to start the server again and again to apply the changes, whenever you make changes and save the file, after saving it'll automatically updates data on page, no need to restart the server.

 # Express